 What happens after the trustee concludes the meeting will depend on whether it's a Chapter 7 or 13 case.

-For more articles and Q&As on the meeting of creditors, see The Meeting of Creditors (341 Hearing).
+For more articles and Q&As, see The Meeting of Creditors (341 Hearing).

-If you filed for Chapter 7 or 13 bankruptcy, the bankruptcy trustee—the official selected to manage your case—will typically either conclude your hearing or continue it to another date if more information or documentation is required from you.
+The bankruptcy trustee—the official selected to manage your case—will either conclude your hearing or continue it to another date if more information or documentation is required from you.
 (Learn about the bankruptcy trustee.)

-Here’s what you can expect if your trustee concludes or continues your Chapter 7 bankruptcy case at the meeting of creditors.
+Here’s what you can expect if your trustee concludes or continues your creditors' meeting.

 If the bankruptcy trustee has no further questions and is satisfied with the information provided in your bankruptcy papers and supporting documentation—and any creditors who might have appeared are satisfied, as well—the trustee will conclude your meeting of creditors.
 You won’t need to appear at another hearing in front of the bankruptcy trustee.